FusionAuth/fusionauth-site/site/_posts/2023-03-10-growing-is-hard.md

 excerpt_separator: "<!--more-->"
 ---

-Building a engineering team is hard.
+Building an engineering team is hard.
 There are many reasons for this, and one of them is attrition.
-In this article I'll talk about my pain and suffering relate to attrition while building FusionAuth.
+In this article I'll talk about my pain and suffering related to attrition while building FusionAuth.

 <!--more-->